LIFETIME DEAL — LIMITED TIME

 Step 3: Evaluate the Right Fit for Your Work

-Finding an agent isn’t just about who you can get—it’s about who is right for your book.
+Here’s the thing: finding an agent isn’t just about who will say “yes.”
+It’s about who can actually sell your type of book.

-Remember, this could be a long-term partnership, so compatibility matters.
+And yes, this could be a long-term partnership, so compatibility really matters.

 Step 4: Assess Agent-Client Compatibility

-It’s kind of like getting a reference before starting a new job.
+It’s kind of like getting a reference before starting a new role.
+You don’t want surprises later.

 Step 5: Submit Your Query Letter